North East England and World War Two 1939 to 1949

 On the night of March 11-12, raids kill four at Middlesbrough; two at Sunderland; three at Thornaby and one at Stockton.
 The following night there are six fatalities in the Boldon area and one at Walker in Newcastle upon Tyne.
 More fatalities follow the next night with seventeen people killed in a raid on Sunderland.

-Eighty-three people including twenty-three children are killed in a raid at Sunderland on the night of May 23-24.
+Eighty-three people including twenty-three children are killed in a raid at Sunderland on the night of May 23-24 with around six-hundred incendiary bombs and sixty-seven high explosives dropped along with other bombs.
 Slight damage is sustained by the town’s iconic Empire Theatre during the raid.
 On the same night twenty-eight are killed in a raid upon South Shields.

 The 6th and 9th battalions of the Durham Light Infantry lead in the assault in the Allied invasion of Sicily.
 They help in the recapturing of the Primosole Bridge on July 12 and in crushing the enemy resistance across the island in August.